rerupp/weather/README.md

 libraries such a `gtk` or `qt`.

 This was the first time I really took a deep dive into `tkinter`.
-I'm a backend enterprise services architect but I've written UI and components with X11, Java, node.js, C#, and win32 in previous lives.
-I came away with an appreciation for `tkinter` and what can be done with Python and the library.
+I'm a backend enterprise services architect however I have written UI and components using X11, Java, node.js, C#, and WIN32 in previous lives.
-Yes its a dated UI and lacks widgets that would really be helpful but it works and is fast.
+I came away with an appreciation for `tkinter` and what can be done with Python using the library.
+Yes its a dated UI and lacks widgets that would really be helpful but it is cross platform (ok, well kinda) and reasonably fast.
 I thought about other graphical tool kits but I did most of the coding on my wife's laptop over this past winter and did not want to install a collection of other software libraries.
 I felt bad enough putting Python 3 and PyCharm on her laptop.